 You’ll need to make sure that each person is happy with the idea of being in a small group situation, but this set up will actually benefit some people more than one-on-one training would.
 It’s a great idea for early morning sessions, or for groups who respond well to challenges or short term goals.

 There are endless options for those that want to train groups of people.
-If you love music, choreograph and manage your own Exercise To Music classes, or if you’re find of a spot of spinning, as a Studio Cycle Instructor, you’ll be ready to get on your bike and get your clients pedalling!
+If you love music, choreograph and manage your own Exercise To Music classes, or cycling as a Studio Cycle Instructor, you’ll be ready to get on your bike and get your clients pedalling!

 Speak to the Focus Team about getting started on your fitness career.
 Request a prospectus or give us a call!